Nice to Meet You! How to Introduce Yourself in Japanese Politely and Casually

 Practice katakana and develop the correct way to pronounce your name in Japanese for improved communication.

-When you introduce yourself, it’s often appropriate to include your position, career, status or any other relevant information about yourself that the other person might need to know.
+When introducing yourself, it’s often appropriate to include your position, career, status or any other information about yourself that the other person might need to know.
 Whether you’re a student, writer or a supervisor at a company, it’s a good idea to learn the relevant vocabulary.

-Here are a few common words that you might use to describe your career or job:
+Here are some common words you might use to describe your work in situations like a job interview:

 学生 (がくせい) — student